TTK4145/Exercise5/README.md

 ### The test

-In order to check if that your various solutions are correct, each starter code comes with a set of tasks that allocate and deallocate the resource in a specific order, and a logging mechanism to show the execution state of the tasks.
+In order to check that your various solutions are correct, each starter code comes with a set of tasks that allocate and deallocate the resource in a specific order, and a logging mechanism to show the execution state of the tasks.
 The test consists of three sequences:

  - **Releasing single users:**
    *Test: Users take the resource, and give it back before anyone else shows up.*